Which part of a compound light microscope is primarily responsibl... | Channels for Pearson+

 1

-Understand the function of each part of the compound light microscope mentioned in the problem: diaphragm, objective lens, eyepiece (ocular lens), and coarse adjustment knob.
+Understand the function of each part of the compound light microscope mentioned in the problem: The coarse adjustment knob, eyepiece (ocular lens), diaphragm, and objective lens.

-The diaphragm controls the amount of light that passes through the specimen, but it does not focus the image.
+Recall that the coarse adjustment knob is specifically designed to move the stage up and down to bring the specimen into focus.
+This is typically used for initial focusing at lower magnifications.

-The objective lens magnifies the specimen and contributes to image clarity, but it does not move the stage up and down.
+The eyepiece (ocular lens) is the part you look through to observe the magnified image.
+It does not move the stage or focus the image directly.

-The eyepiece (ocular lens) is used to view the magnified image, but it does not adjust the stage's position.
+The diaphragm controls the amount of light that passes through the specimen, but it does not contribute to focusing the image.

-The coarse adjustment knob is responsible for moving the stage up and down to focus the image, making it the correct answer.
+The objective lens is responsible for magnifying the image of the specimen, but it does not move the stage or focus the image directly.
+Therefore, the coarse adjustment knob is the correct answer.

 Related Videos